mohammadkhorshed/python-practice/README.md

 - `file_handling/`: Contains Jupyter Notebooks with file handling Python exercises.
   - `search_and_replace.ipynb`: Practical exercises on Python search and replace in a text file.
   - `zip_unzip_file.ipynb`: Practical exercises on zipping and unzipping files using Python.
+  - `pdf_reader.ipynb`: Practical exercises on reading PDFs using Python.
+  - `read_write_append.ipynb`: Practical exercises on reading, writing and appending in a text file.
 - `simple_rock_paper_scissor.py`: A simple simulation of Rock-Paper-Scissor game.
 - `number_guessing_game.py`: Built a Number Guessing Game simulation.